opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.8.0.md

 Open Distro for Elasticsearch 1.8.0 is now available for [download](https://opendistro.github.io/for-elasticsearch/downloads.html).

 The release consists of Apache 2 licensed Elasticsearch version 7.7.0, and Kibana version 7.7.0.
-Plugins in the distribution include alerting, index management, performance analyzer, security, SQL and machine learning with k-NN and anomaly detection.
+Plugins in the distribution include alerting, index management, performance analyzer, security, SQL, and machine learning with k-NN and anomaly detection.
 SQL JDBC/ODBC driver, SQL CLI Client, and PerfTop, a client for Performance Analyzer are also available for download.

 ## Release Highlights